destinymalone/head-first-java-cliffsnotes-example/chapter-5-writing-a-program-extra-strength-methods/README.md

 ```

-Integer: A class that ships with Java
+`Integer`: A class that ships with Java.

-parseInt: A method in the Integer class that knows how to "parse" a String into the int it represents.
+`parseInt`: A method in the Integer class that knows how to "parse" a String into the int it represents.

-("3"): Takes a String
+`("3")`: Takes a String.

 ```java